PraveenGPTrueReach/safe-lanes-docs/L1-Technology Stack Documentation.md

 - Primary relational database for both vessel and office environments.
 - Chosen for its familiarity, offline-readiness, and support for reliable ACID transactions.
-- Stores rest-hour logs, user profiles, conflict-resolution data,.
+- Stores rest-hour logs, user profiles, conflict-resolution data.

 ---